awegsche/LHC-Commissionning-2022/README.md

 ## Supporting Materials

-A [Commissionning Overview](./overview.md) collects the logbook summaries for quick lookup of what happened on which day.
+A [Commissioning Overview](./overview.md) collects the logbook summaries for quick lookup of what happened on which day.

+## Presentation

+`presentation.tex` contains the LaTeX source code for the presentation pdf (with "animations").

+A more user-friendly and readable version of the talk will be in `handout.tex`, with all the animations and redundant sub-slides removed.